The Broader Landscape of Robustness in Algorithmic Statistics: Sub-Gaussian Rates for Heavy-Tailed Mean Estimation

 Let's start with a simpler problem: suppose someone gave you a point $\nu \in \R^d$, which they claimed was a $(\gamma, \lambda)$-combinatorial center of a dataset $Y_1, \dots, Y_k$.
 How would you \emph{certify} that this was the case?
 This can be done (inefficiently) using the following quadratic program \eqref{prog:qp}.

 In particular, the objective function is at most $\gamma k$ if and only if $\nu$ is a $(\gamma, \lambda)$-combinatorial center.

 To interpret this quadratic program, the first constraint enforces that the $b_i$'s are indicators, and the second ensures that $v$ is a unit vector.
 The most important constraint is the third: if $b_i = 1$, this ``counts'' (via the objective function) that $Y_i$ is distant from $\nu$ in the direction $v$ (otherwise, if $b_i = 0$, the condition is vacuously satisfied).
 The optimization problem tries to find the direction $v$ (and the corresponding count) that maximizes the number of points that exceed this distance condition.
 If the worst case over all directions $v$ is at most $\gamma k$, then we certify that $\nu$ satisfies the definition of a $(\gamma, \lambda)$-combinatorial center.

-However, recall that this optimization problem is a quadratic program, which can not in general be solved efficiently.
+Given this procedure that \emph{certifies} that a point is a combinatorial center, how do we \emph{find} a combinatorial center?
+If we are not concerned with computation, a straightforward approach is to discretize the space and try every point $\nu$ as a candidate combinatorial center in the quadratic program~\eqref{prog:qp}.
+However, we will instead employ an oracle-efficient descent-based approach introduced in 2019 by Cherapanamjeri, Flammarion, and Bartlett~\cite{CherapanamjeriFB19}.
+This has the advantage that, given an oracle that solves the quadratic program~\eqref{prog:qp}, one can find a combinatorial center with only $O(\log d)$ calls to the oracle.
+This leaves us with only one source of computational intractability (solving the quadratic program) rather than introducing a new one.

+Suppose we tried to certify a point $\nu$ which is \emph{not} a combinatorial center.
+What would a solution to the quadratic program~\eqref{prog:qp} look like?
+In addition to returning the indicator $b_i$'s (telling us which points are ``far''), it produces a vector $v$, pointing in the direction of these far points.
+Intuitively, taking a step in this direction to $\nu + \zeta v$ (where $\zeta$ is some judiciously chosen step size) should give us a point which is ``more central'' to the dataset.
+We can iterate this process on $\nu + \zeta v$, repeatedly obtaining a new direction to step in and eventually finding and certifying a point $\hat \mu$ to be a combinatorial center.

+Now that we have an inefficient algorithm, we turn our attention to making the procedure efficient.
+At the heart of this algorithm, the intractability arises due to the quadratic program for certification~\eqref{prog:qp}.
+The canonical way to make an optimization problem based on quadratic programming efficient is by instead considering its semidefinite programming (SDP) relaxation.